viprlab/viprlab.github.io/research.md

 We have a number of funded and non-funded projects which are currently on-going.

+---

+## Past Projects
+<small>Here's some of our previous completed projects, which are still very much relevant today.</small>

 ### Generation of Polygonal Geometric Art
 {% include imagethumbnailblock.html align="left" url="/images/polyart.jpg" height="120px" padding="bottom" %}
 Automatic geometric abstraction which is a process of transforming an image into geometric art has widespread use in image editing and artistic synthesis.
 While existing methods yield unwanted distortions, are less subject-focused and even computationally expensive, we seek to design straightforward, non-learning algorithms which can support both triangle- and polygon-based abstraction without sacrificing on the semantics of subjects in the picture.